Looking for a developer to participate in your project? Let’s discuss the details!

 Interviewing the Web Developer.
 Even if the chosen candidate has an impeccable portfolio and clients' feedback, it doesn't guarantee they will meet your expectations.
 Before signing any contracts, please make sure to stipulate all the details of the deal.
 It is better to meet in person or to arrange a face-to-face online conference.
 We do not recommend working with an expert if you don't like them for any reason because only open and friendly communication leads to successful cooperation.

 Let's see how Web Development Companies function on the market.

 What is CAC?

-It is usually fairly hight and takes up to 30% of project costs if the business is profitable.
+It is usually reasonably high and takes up to 30% of project costs if the business is profitable.
 If not, the figure may be even more considerable.

 How Most of the Web Development Companies Work

-Of course, Web development agencies are interested to offset the expenses as soon as possible.
+Of course, Web development agencies are interested in offsetting the expenses as soon as possible.
 The usual way to do so is to offer their clients big projects entailing the most complex technical solutions.
-As a result, the customer suffers losses because the business they invest a tremendous amount of money into hasn't started yet and therefore won't bring any profit.
+But, as a result, the customer suffers losses because the business they invest a tremendous amount of money into hasn't started yet and won't bring any profit.
 Besides, after some time the store has been launched, the owner might realize that some functionalities are redundant and the money spent to get them is wasted.

 Also, upselling practices are popular with web development companies.
 They persuade clients to buy additional services, for example, SEO, Marketing, Sales, Customer Support, to improve profitability.
 Wondering why it's a problem?
 A firm should have immense resources to provide professional services in different fields.
 It implies the project cost for the merchants increases yet again.
 Otherwise, the quality of the services is way below average.